 The deadline for pre-proposals is set for March 31, 2017.
 The project coordinator of an applying research consortium must submit the pre-proposal on behalf of the consortium, MarTERA states.

 Project consortia consisting of at least two independent eligible legal entities from at least two different participating countries listed below can apply for funding, and depending on the partner size, the expected range of requested funding is €1 million to €2 million per project.

 Financial support for the projects will be awarded by the national/regional funding organizations according to the national/regional guidelines.
-Only projects, which receive funds from at least two countries, will be supported.
+Only those projects which receive funds from at least two countries will be supported.

 The duration of projects is set for a maximum of three years.